 It’s always better to intervene early if you’re starting to feel depressed, especially if you have a history of depression.
 In the long-term, untreated depression may lead to social isolation, heart disease, a compromised immune system, weight gain, and sometimes even chronic physical pain.

-Discover Effective Treatments for Your Depression Disorder with a Counselor at Thriveworks in Odessa, TX
+Discover Effective Treatments for Your Depression with a Provider at Thriveworks in Odessa, TX

-With professional help, depression is highly treatable and can go into remission for years–or a lifetime.
-But it helps to be resourceful and proactive by contacting the best depression counselors in Odessa, TX–the licensed therapists at Thriveworks.
+With professional help, depression is highly treatable and can go into remission for years or a lifetime.
+But it helps to be resourceful and proactive by contacting the best depression counselors in Odessa, TX—the licensed therapists at Thriveworks.
 Thriveworks depression counselors can meet with you online or in-person at the Odessa office, and they accept most health insurance so you get premium mental health care at affordable prices.
-As an added enrollment benefit at Thriveworks, you can also contact your provider by phone or email between sessions.
-And most clients can get in to see their provider for an initial session within 24-48 hours of their first call to the office.
-Plus you don’t have to wait: more than 97% of Thriveworks therapy sessions begin early or on-time.